vectorgrp/sil-kit/docs/configuration/services-configuration.rst

      - The name of the RPC server.
    * - FunctionName
      - The function name on which the RPC server offers its service. (optional)
+   * - Labels
+     - The labels determining matching clients with the same function name and media type. (optional)

 .. _sec:cfg-participant-rpc-clients: